rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-19-team-kindr3d-hi.md

 * Fake it till you make it (most of the times).

-* Concerning previous point: Everyone has imposter syndrom.
+* Concerning previous point: Everyone suffers from Imposter Syndrome.
 Talk it out and you will feel better 👊

 * You are not alone 👽